redis/redis-doc/commands/bgsave.md

 Redis forks, the parent continues to serve the clients, the child saves the DB on disk then exits.

-An error is returned if there is already a background save running

-An error is returned if there is another non-background-save process running, specifically an in-progress AOF rewrite.
+An error is returned if there is already a background save running or if there is another non-background-save process running, specifically an in-progress AOF rewrite.

-If `BGSAVE SCHEDULE` is used, the command will immediately return `OK` when the AOF rewrite is in progress, and schedule the background save to run at the next opportunity.
+If `BGSAVE SCHEDULE` is used, the command will immediately return `OK` when an AOF rewrite is in progress and schedule the background save to run at the next opportunity.

 A client may be able to check if the operation succeeded using the `LASTSAVE`